yobad/AppDevIII2024/labs/Lab3.md

 title: "Lab 3 - Saving data"
 permalink: /labs/lab3
 categories: labs

 ---

-This lab will help you get familiar with the various MAUI layouts and controls.

-- 📝 **Worth:** 1%  (/5pts)
+1. 📝 **Worth:** 2%  (/5pts)
-- 📅 **Due:** Friday March 22, 2024 @End of class
+2. 📅 **Due:** Friday March 22, 2024 @End of class
-- 🕑 **Late submissions:** No late submission accepted.
+3. 🕑 **Late submissions:** Not accepted.
-- 📥 **Submission:** In class
+4. 📥 **Submission:** In class

 ## Objectives

+In this lab, we will attempt to make the Maui Social Media App more persistent to user changes.

 - Learn how to use application preferences
 - Learn how to use embedded text files
 - Learn how to use embedded app settings in a json format
 - Learn how to use an API to save images on the cloud.
+- Learn how to serialize and deserialize objects and data strucutres.

 ## Setup

-- Clone the following app: https://github.com/AppDevIII-W24-Code/Demos/tree/main/MauiSocial
+- Clone the following repo: https://github.com/AppDevIII-W24-Code/Labs-solutions.git

 - Save it on your local drive `C:/Users/<studentId>`, not on One Drive

 - Avoid lengthy file directories

+- Open the Lab3 folder containing the `MauiSocial` app, feel free to create a copy of the project so you can push it on a personal repo later on.

+- You will not submit this at the end, you will only show me your progress in class.

+- I have already installed the important package :
+  - `Cloudinary` (to upload pictures on the cloud)

 #### Target platform